 Areas that DNVBs save in, and areas they don’t

-One of the key advantages of these companies are that they are digitally native, or in other words, they were literally “born” in the digital space.
+One of the key advantages of these companies is that they are digitally native, or in other words, they were literally “born” in the digital space.
 There may be a physical office they maintain, but virtually all of their business takes place online.
-This means that they don’t have nearly as many costs as a traditional business may have, since they don’t need to invest as heavily in retailer relationships, salespeople, or traditional advertising.
+This means that they don’t have nearly as many costs as a traditional business may have since they don’t need to invest as heavily in retailer relationships, salespeople, or traditional advertising.

 Digitally native vertical brands don’t need to develop these because they ship direct to consumer and take orders online through a powerful e-commerce platform.
-They don’t need to spend as much on traditional advertising, since their online presence and emphasis on user generated content takes care of a large portion of these costs.
+They don’t need to spend as much on traditional advertising since their online presence and emphasis on user-generated content takes care of a large portion of these costs.
 The key component among these list items is e-commerce capability.
 This particular business element has allowed increased flexibility for companies (not just DNVBs) to reach out and simultaneously take as many orders as possible, all without having to dedicate actual salespeople to these efforts.